 The story is simple and fun to watch.
 It's basically a slice of life with minimal plot twists.
 Kazuki is introduced into the doujinshi community and the show depicts his growth.
 It does really well in that aspect, but don't go in expecting anything too complex or outrageous.
 It does provide some insight on how events work in Japan though.

-The art style isn't anything too special, but it isn't bad either.
+isn't anything too special, but it isn't bad either.
 It remains constant throughout the series.
 Since there aren't much action scenes, don't expect the art too be too explosive either.

 The soundtrack is pretty standard fare for slice-of-life shows.
 It helps to improve the mood in different situations, but is not very special or noticable.
 Opening and ending songs are J-pop, so you might find those enjoyable.